CompassSecurity/bapp-downloader/README.md

 # Burp Extension Downloader
 When working with Burp Suite on customer machines the BApp Store is often blocked and the analyst has to manually install extensions.
-Keeping a local copy of Bapp files manually is painful.
+Keeping an up-to-date local copy of Bapp files manually is painful.
 This script can be used to download the latest versions of the most common Burp extensions from the BApp store.

 ## Installation